Roberta Williams: Early life and career

 Born in Los Angeles, Roberta Heuer grew up in rural Southern California as the daughter of an agricultural inspector.
 A shy child with a vivid imagination, she often created fairy-tale adventure stories to entertain her family.
 She would lie in bed and imagine fantastical situations, which she sometimes described as her "movies".
 She met her future husband Ken Williams when they were both teenagers, and the two began dating.
-After high school she became a clerk at the Los Angeles County Welfare Department, in part thanks to her father's connections working in local government.
-In late 1972 Roberta married Ken just a few days after his eighteenth birthday, and gave birth to their first son in November 1973.
+After high school, she became a clerk at the Los Angeles County Welfare Department, in part thanks to her father's connections working in local government.
+In late 1972, Roberta married Ken just a few days after his eighteenth birthday, and gave birth to their first son in November 1973.
 The couple briefly moved to Illinois, where she was employed as a computer operator, soon moving back to Los Angeles where she took a job at Lawry's Foods as a computer programmer working in COBOL.

-By 1979 the couple had two children.
+By 1979, the couple had two children.
 Ken was employed as a computer programmer and consultant, working on large IBM mainframe machines.
 They wanted to leave Los Angeles to fulfill their dream of living in the woods.
-As Ken brainstormed ideas for a technology business that could become viable outside of a major city, Roberta purchased an AppleII computer for the family, which strained their expenses.
+As Ken brainstormed ideas for a technology business that could become viable outside of a major city, Roberta purchased an Apple II computer for the family, which strained their expenses.
 Roberta's love of computers grew as she played several text adventure games.